Toronto's Trusted Insurance Brokerage · Est. 2015

 What Super Visa Insurance May Cover

-Depending on the policy, Super Visa insurance can help with eligible emergency expenses and services.
+Depending on the policy, Super Visa insurance can help with eligible emergency expenses and services during your parents' or grandparents' stay in Canada.
+In addition, some plans extend coverage to certain non-emergency situations.

 Emergency medical treatment Hospitalization Physician services Ambulance Emergency prescriptions Medical transportation Emergency dental Accidental injury